Here are the steps in the Exploratory system. Let's dive in!

 How do we describe the trail?

 The terms that we use to describe each section of trail are of course key to our whole service.
 Drops to the side?
 Scree slopes?
 Unusual steepness or looseness?
 If it isn't clear how a normal group will find it then we must err towards overstating difficulty.
 Crucially a section's description must be right relative to other sections and to other treks.
 We compare and we use superlatives if this is indeed accurate!
-An example is the Eppzirler scharte on the Adlerweg which we consider the trickiest section on our version of the trek.
+An example is the Eppzirler scharte on the Adlerweg which we consider the trickiest section on our version of the full trek.

 Routecards and notes

-Typically we write our routecards the evening of the first walk; we find this is a good mixture of closeness in time plus perspective on the whole day.
-Our routecards will be checked at the next Season Update (below) maing this the first of two steps.
+Typically we write our Routecards the evening of the first walk; we find this is a good mixture of closeness in time plus perspective on the whole day.
+Our Routecards will be checked at the next Season Update (below) maing this the first of two steps.

 Our notes on the wider trail, the local towns, the buses and more, are written with a focus on the trail walker, directing readers to our recommendations.